jazzberriess/tech-blog/README.md

 `npm start`

 You can then make posts etc in your browser at the localhost URL.

+## Live Demo
+You can checkout the live application over at [salty-citadel on Heroku](https://salty-citadel-76451.herokuapp.com).

 ## Resources
 * [What is the Secret Key in express-session](https://forum.freecodecamp.org/t/what-is-the-secret-key-in-express-session/354972)